weakingwang/Wireloom-for-Obsidian/README.md

 ![A quick preview - task board wireframe](assets/agent-task-board.png)

-Five color-graded swimlane `section`s hold task-card `slot`s, each carrying right-aligned `kv` label/value rows plus optional `progress` bars, `status` pills, and a `footer` of action buttons.
+Five swimlane `section`s hold task-card `slot`s, each carrying right-aligned `kv` label/value rows plus optional `progress` bars, `status` pills, and a `footer` of action buttons.
 A header marks connection state with a `chip` and a `status` pill, while a fixed-width `panel` on the right holds the task details.
 Layer `divider`s, an `input`, and leader-lined `annotation`s on top, and you can sketch a complete task-board application screen.

 ## Design Goals